suffolklibraries/sljekyll/_events/lowestoft-2017-12-09-festive-quiz.md

 event-start-date: 2017-12-09
 event-start-time: 1900
 event-ticket-price: 5 per person
+event-category: xmas-ents
 breadcrumb: y
 ---

-Teams of up to 6 are invited to ur festive food and drink-themed quiz night.
+Teams of up to 6 are invited to our festive food and drink-themed quiz night.

 Ticket price includes nibbles and tastings.